guidovranken/cryptofuzz/docs/tf-psa-crypto.md

 # TF-PSA-Crypto

-The `tf-psa-crypto` module uses the PSA Crypto API to call the Mbed TLS implementation.
+The `PSA-Crypto` module (`tf-psa-crypto` directory) uses the PSA Crypto API to call the Mbed TLS implementation.
 See the `mbedtls` module for the classic Mbed TLS crypto interface.

 You can use the same build of Mbed TLS (`libmbedcrypto.a`) for both.